v4ish/Hawk-i/README.md

 ### "I got VAC banned using Hawk-i!"

--The risk of getting VAC Ban using Hawk-i is very low, however not zero.
+- The risk of getting VAC Ban using Hawk-i is very low, however not zero.
 - VAC marked you for ban when you were NOT using Hawk-i, but the actual ban was delayed.
 VAC often delays bans by as much as 2 weeks.
 - You were not VAC banned, but rather banned by overwatch or untrusted.

 ### How not to get VAC BAN

-Use a VAC Bypasser
+- Use a VAC Bypasser
-Use a MD5 Hash changer
+- Use a MD5 Hash changer
-Download the latest version of Hawk-i (It's updated every weak) Don't play using Hawk-i after a CSGO update (wait for the new release or create a issue)
+- Download the latest version of Hawk-i (It's updated every weak)
+- Don't play using Hawk-i after a CSGO update (wait for the new release or create a issue)